Gamingwithlogout/HacksByLogout/README.md

 # HacksByLogout
 Its a automatic PAYLOAD injector tools for kali linux powered by LogOut AKA Ethical Hacker.
-##First os all make install of all the files required during this process . you can directly do it by installation script i.e. install.sh on the main folder.
+##First of all make install of all the files required during this process . you can directly do it by installation script i.e. install.sh on the main folder.
 Run ./install.sh
 OR
 install the following packages